f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/secure-network-fabric/README.md

 ![alt text](./assets/aws_tgw_vpc.png)

 Scroll down to **Transit Gateway** and make sure to select **New Transit Gateway** and **Automatic** selection of BGP ASN config mode.
-F5XC will automatically assign a private ASN for TGW and F5XC Site.
+F5 Distributed Cloud Services will automatically assign a private ASN for TGW and the site.

 ![alt text](./assets/aws_tgw_tgw.png)